-Each semester, students meet with their advisors during a designated three-week advisement period to discuss the advisee"s program of study, career goals, appropriate courses, and other essential academic information.
-Faculty should be familiar with the descriptions and requirements of all degree and certificate programs of their divisions.
-Additionally, faculty members are responsible for maintaining an updated folder for each advisee.
-After each advisement session, faculty members are expected to assist their advisees with an updated degree plan and an appropriate list of courses for registration.
+Each semester, students are instructed to meet with their faculty/academic advisor multiple times in a semester to discuss their program of study/major, career goals, appropriate courses, and other essential academic information.
+Faculty should be familiar with the descriptions and requirements of all degree and certificate programs in their divisions.
+Additionally, faculty members are responsible for maintaining accurate records in DegreeWorks and in an updated folder for each advisee.
+DegreeWorks is a web-based degree audit and tracking advising system that provides real-time advice on degree progression.
+DegreeWorks should be used to update degree plans and helps students and advisors keep track of degree requirements and plan future coursework.
+DegreeWorks is designed to enhance and facilitate face-to-face academic advising.